Honey Paloma is a tequila based cocktail similar to a Margarita. This version uses honey syrup to sweeten this colorful and vibrant mixed drink.

 We were provided with all sorts of alcohol, fresh squeezed juices, and a variety of flavored simple syrups and bitters.
 Talmadge taught us the basic ratios to make “sour cocktails.”

 Then he would walk around the class and taste everyone’s creations.
-He tasted Alex’s drink and said it was a “Paloma with honey.”
+He tasted my husband’s drink and said it was a “Paloma with honey.”

 What is the Paloma cocktail?